 You may exercise these rights at any time by contacting us as described in the How to Contact Us Section below.
 You may be required to provide documentation to Collibra on request to demonstrate your identity.

 We maintain administrative, technical and physical safeguards designed to protect the Personal Data you provide or we collect against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.

-Collibra stores all Applicants’ Personal Data for as long as necessary to fulfil the purposes set out in the Privacy Statement, or for as long as we are required to do so by law or in order to comply with a regulatory obligation.
+Collibra stores all Applicants’ Personal Data for as long as necessary to fulfill the purposes set out in the Privacy Statement, or for as long as we are required to do so by law or in order to comply with a regulatory obligation.

 8. Data Controller and How to Contact Us